How to Get Rid of Mosquitoes

 “There’s a reason you see porch fans in mosquito-rich areas like the tropics,” Gangloff-Kaufmann says.

-She notes that while a fan makes it more difficult for mosquitoes to fly against the steady breeze, it also helps disperse carbon dioxide emitted by humans.
-That secondary benefit’s a good one because mosquitoes detect the compound in the air we exhale, which guides them when they’re looking to feed.
+She says that while a fan makes it more difficult for mosquitoes to fly against the steady breeze, it also helps disperse the carbon dioxide we emit when we breathe—a good thing because mosquitoes use carbon dioxide as a guide to finding humans when they’re looking to feed.

 The Lowdown on Insect Repellents